 The National Aptitude Test in Architecture (NATA) evaluates the architectural and design skills of candidates who wish to pursue undergraduate studies in architecture.
 All students who wish to take admission in B.Arch. at a reputed college or institution (government aided or private) of architecture in India must sit for NATA.
 The test is administered twice in a year.
-A candidate can take either first test or second or both.

 The Council of Architecture (COA)

 is the governing authority for architecture profession in India.
 Also the council has given responsibility by the government to administer National Aptitude Test in Architecture (NATA) for admission into Under Graduate Programmes in Architecture and Design.
 Following given details.

 All candidates who wish to apply for NATA for pursuing a B.Arch course must be 12th pass or any equivalent examination with mathematics as one of the core subject.
 They should also secure at least 50% marks in their higher secondary or class 12 board exams from a recognized university or board to appear for NATA.